-Many couples are faced with issues when trying to have a baby, and with more than 7 million women struggling to get pregnant or carry a baby to term, it’s no wonder that fertility treatments and intervention is on the rise (source).
-Some fertility treatments, such as in-vitro fertilization (IVF) can cost upwards of $20,000 – and many women need more than one before successfully becoming pregnant.
+Many couples are faced with issues when trying to have a baby.
+And with more than 7 million women struggling to get pregnant or carry a baby to term, it’s no wonder that fertility treatments and intervention is on the rise (source).
+Some fertility treatments, such as in-vitro fertilization (IVF) can cost upward of $20,000 – and many women need more than one before successfully becoming pregnant.

->

-> HERBS FOR A FERTILITY CLEANSE
+HERBS FOR A FERTILITY CLEANSE

 Not all infertility problems can be treated with herbs – some truly do need medical intervention.
 However, issues related to irregular cycles and ovulation, high stress, hormone imbalances, or even weak uterine muscles may be helped with herbal remedies for a fertility cleanse.

 TOP 3 FERTILITY BOOSTING HERBS